 In a room above the caverns’ main-entrance doors, where film reels once sputtered and spun to cast moving images onto the big screens out front, the school’s information technology officer stashes equipment.
 The old theater equipment “might” still be up there with the modern computers, Fisk said, but if it is, it no longer works.

 Past the caverns’ doors, more lockers line a hallway that leads to a large entryway into the plaza’s neighboring unit.
 Workers joined the two units years ago by knocking a large hole in the wall separating them.
 The added space gives Bingham Academy room for additional classrooms.

 Like the theater, this part of the plaza has a storied past (at least for me).

-Once occupied by a scruffy-faced sports-card dealer named Dave, the theater’s neighboring unit was a regular stop for me and my two older brothers.
+Once occupied by a grizzled sports-card dealer named Dave, the theater’s neighboring unit was a regular stop for me and my two older brothers.